-Figure 7 displays a set of representative images that illustrate the effect of air velocity on liquid shattering, for the case of $Q_1 = 0.1$ L/s, $\mu_1 = 2.5$ cP, and $N{1s} = 7.5$ cm.
-As expected, the stronger the jet, the smaller the droplets, due to an increase in the aerodynamic drag applied to the liquid stream.
+lustrate the effect of air velocity on liquid shattering.
+In this case, $Q_l = 0.1$ L/s, $\mu_l = 2.5$ cP, and $N{ls} = 7.5$ cm.
+As expected, the stronger the jet, the smaller the droplets, as a result of an increase in the aerodynamic drag applied to the liquid stream.
 The 100 m/s jet is not strong enough to adequately shatter the liquid stream, as the image shows several large drops of liquid.
 Increasing the velocity of the shatter jet by 50 m/s largely eliminates those large drops, and further increments of air velocity lead to a progressively finer spray.

-Figure 8 illustrates two droplet size distributions as a function of air velocity.
-The number distribution (Figure 8a) can be misleading, as it appears to indicate that shattering is nearly independent of air velocity.
+Figure 8 shows two droplet size distributions as a function of air velocity.
+The number distribution (Fig. 8a) can be misleading, as it appears to indicate that shattering is nearly independent of air velocity.
 The problem is that even inadequate shattering yields many small droplets, but also a few large drops that contain a large fraction of the total liquid volume.
-As a result, the liquid volume distribution (Figure 8b) conveys a better sense of the effect of air velocity.
+The liquid volume distribution (Fig. 8b) conveys a better sense of the effect of air velocity.
 The plot shows that increasing air velocity shatters more of the liquid volume into small droplets, and that large drops only appear at low air velocities.